bmeviauac01/softwarelab1/docs/Lab-MongoDB/index.md

 ## Exercise 2: Listing categories

-**You can earn 4 points with the completion of this exercise.**

 We will be listing available categories here with the number of products in each category.
 We will need an aggregation pipeline here.
-Continue working in class `MongoLabor.DAL.Repository`.
+Continue working in class `Dal.Repository`.

 The method you should implement is `IList<Category> ListCategories()`.
 The method shall return all categories.
 Class `Models.Category` has 3 members.